th-we/deskflow-wiki/Compiling.md

 **Important:** Follow the [[Getting Started]] guide first to get the code.
 Before you can compile, you'll need the source code.
 Ensure you checkout the appropriate branch you wish to compile, e.g. if you wish to compile v1.13.1, `git checkout v1.13.1`.

 Also, this guide is for compiling Synergy Core v1.9 and up (including v2.0).
-If using v1.3.5 to v1.8, follow the [[Compiling Legacy|Compiling-Legacy-v1.3.5-to-v1.8]] guide.
+If using v1.3.5 to v1.8, follow the [[Compiling Legacy|Compiling v1.3.5 to v1.8 (legacy)]] guide.

 # Table of Contents